dalmo1991/superflexPy/doc/installation.rst

    pip install superflexpy

-To upgrade to a newer version (when available), run the following command
+To upgrade to a newer SuperflexPy version (when available), run the following command

 .. code-block:: bash